gflohr/qgoda-site/en/docs/filters.md

 All of these arguments specify conditions that a document must fulfill to pass the filter.
-In the above case that would be documents whose `name` variable has the same value as the other document, and the `lingua` variable should have the hard-coded value `de`.
+In the above case that would be documents whose `name` variable has the same value as the current document, and the `lingua` variable should have the hard-coded value `de`.

 ## Broken and Ambiguous Links

-If you specify a filter that produces no results, you will see a warning in the console.
+If you specify a filter that produces no results, you will normally see a warning in the console.
 Likewise, for methods that should produce exactly one hit, you will get a warning if more than one matching document exists.